Grieving family waits in limbo for NYS healthcare immunity provisions to change

 CAPITAL REGION, N.Y.
-(NEWS10) — Nursing homes and hospitals in New York State still have a legal shield from lawsuits dealing with COVID-19 patients.
-A repeal bill has passed in the Assembly, but still needs to go through the Senate.
-A local family feels the immunity law is blocking them from the option to seek justice through the legal system.
+(NEWS10) — Nursing homes and hospitals in New York still have a legal shield from lawsuits dealing with COVID-19 patients.
+A repeal bill has passed in the Assembly but still needs to go through the Senate.
+One local family feels the immunity law is blocking them from the option to seek justice through the legal system.

 Ronald Nicholas from Rensselaer County lost both his brother and mother between December 2020 and January 2021.
 They died within just about 10 days of each other.
 It was a heartbreaking loss for the family.